Comprehensive Surveillance Strategies for Enhanced Security

 Risk Assessment

-A comprehensive risk assessment helps prioritize resources and identify which threats are most pressing.
+A comprehensive risk assessment helps prioritise resources and identify which threats are most pressing.
 Not only does this make the surveillance efforts more efficient, but it also ensures a better allocation of budgets and human resources.

 Resource Allocation